 - The Police

-- Education Services
+- Education services

-- Health Services
+- Health service.

-If safeguarding action is required
+If a social work response is required

 If there is a concern that a child or young person has been harmed or is at risk of significant harm, the Safeguarding and Partnership Hub (SaPH) social worker will share the information with one of the local social work teams to consider what actions and child safeguarding arrangements need to be put in place.